microsoft/Windows-iotcore-samples/Demos/RaspberryCoffee/README.md

   - csharp
 products:
   - windows
-description: Building a coffee maker that is controllable with your phone using Windows 10 IoT Core.
+description: Building a coffee maker that is controllable with your phone.
 ---

 # Raspberry Coffee